Johann-S/gulp-image-lqip/README.md

 ## Support me

-If you want to thank me or supporting my work:
+If you want to thank me or support my work:

 - You can become my [Patron](https://www.patreon.com/jservoire)
 - Or buy me a coffee: [PayPal](https://www.paypal.me/jservoire)

 ## Thanks